rahul6975/EventManager/README.md

 ## Features 👨🏼‍💻

-- The User can create an Event by providing EventName, EventDate, EventLocation, EventParticipants.
+- The User can create an Event by providing EventName, EventDate, EventLocation, EventDescription, EventParticipants.
 - The user can modify (edit) an exisiting Event.
 - The user can delete an exisiting Event.